Girls Academy is the leading provider of school-based engagement programs for Aboriginal and Torres Strait Islander girls in Australia.

-The Girls Academy program, founded in 2004 by Olympian and champion basketballer Ricky Grace (MEdL, BPoLSc), has already helped thousands of Aboriginal and Torres Strait Islander girls overcome barriers which have prevented them from attending and achieving at school.
+The Girls Academy program was founded in 2004 by Olympian and champion basketballer Ricky Grace (AM, MEdL, BPoLSc).
+It works within the school system to drive community-led solutions aimed at overcoming the obstacles that prevent Aboriginal and Torres Strait Islander girls from attending and achieving at school.

+Girls Academy equips girls with the tools they need to engage in their education, achieve their goals and change their communities.
 Academy girls are ready to make an economic contribution to our nation and to be part of the social change that is Closing the Gap.
-The Girls Academy equips Indigenous girls with the tools they need to engage in their education, achieve their goals and change their communities.

 Big 4 Objectives